DXHeroes/knowledge-base-content/practices/pair_programming.md

 aspect: processes
 stages:
 - development
-Short_description: Pair programming is a technique of two programmers sharing a single workstation.
-The “driver” writes everything down and the “navigator” watches and makes suggestions.
+short_description: Pair programming is a technique of two programmers sharing a single workstation.
+The "driver" writes everything down and the "navigator" watches and makes suggestions.
 They switch the roles when necessary.
 tags:
-- pair
 - programming
-- screen
-- driver
-- pilot
-- navigator
 - sharing
 - mentoring
 keywords:
+- pair programming
 - driver
 - pilot
 - navigator
 - roles
-- ping pong
 - remote
 ---

 # Pair Programming

 ## What Is a Pair Programming